cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P6: It's what you can form groups by "So you're, you're grabbing, you're looking for machine one and this number of processors, right to to form a little group that you are now averaging and computing you error bars on.
 Right, and then you grab another one, right?
 And then you do the same thing for machine two."
   - P6: "you have an entry in your metadata that records all of the all the things you know about that run."
   - P6: "So what we put in the [EnsembleAPI Object] is up to us."
+  - P6: "What comes from the metadata is which of the runs were on machine one, right."
+  - P8: States that domian specific configurations are not performance metadata
+    - "You know, usually when you create and this is why it's not really meta data, that that kind of thing that's more of a you know, you create your mesh and when you create your when you define the problem . . ."
+  - P8: "So average time per, in this case cycle, or example or something like that, right?
+There's could be average time per unknown, for example, right?"
+  - P8: "So I consider made meta data to be I guess, sort of what I would call the basic characteristics of the problem."

+  #### Specific Metadata Examples
+  - P3: "information like, who who ran the program, how long, how long the program ran, when the launch date was, all that kind of information."
+  - P7: "And that just contains information again, like compiler, problem size, the things that can differentiate the runs"
+  - P8: ". . .things like world size, right?
+For an MPI problem, number of number of processors, number of cores, or maybe number of nodes, right"
+  - P9: "the time it was recorded, all the metadata, like the number of threads that we use, the test case name, and other stuff, like compilers, and whatnot"

 ### Metadata is hazy.

   - P5 "this might also be really specific to [PhysicsAPI] and that it is a black box.
 But we get a lot of meta metadata.
 But it's really like, it's really hard to get an understanding out of that."
   - P6 when trying to figure out how to store allocation information as a list
+  - P8: "the thing with the metadata is, it's very hard to predict what you're going to want to look at so . . .you just kind of throw a bunch of stuff in there, here.
+Here's, here are all the things that I think might be interesting, right? "
+  - P10: (after multiple ammendments to drawing to add metadata A1 says:"The evergrowing metadatas")
+  - P10: "Right now, we've been capturing  . . .the variant into the metadata.
+But I think there's this further to this further, more fine grained specification that we're trying to get after where we're putting tuning also into the metadata."

 ### Metadata is not (the) data.

   - P5 on being asked where it is: "Um, well right now it's kind of, detached in ways"
+  - P8: "I guess, to me, so the metadata is certainly part of the ensemble just like the timing data, but I kind of I guess, think of those two things as being two different things."
+  - P8: "I don't think of the metadata really, as I guess, I guess I think of that is a separate piece from the actual timing, tree data, right?"
+  - P9: "And one thing that's pretty useful is we have like the details, exact amount of times.
+So for each of the test cases, we have our metadata annotations here, which shows well just, a bunch of things"

 ### Profiles are the real data.